-We expect that target CEOs will attempt to extract large benefits from merger transactions to compensate for the losses of compensation, power, and prestige that occur when they agree to sell their companies.
+We study a sample of several hundred completed U.S. acquisitions in the late 1990s, documenting the benefits, financial and otherwise, received from the transactions by the CEOs of the target companies.
+We expect that target CEOs will attempt to extract large personal benefits from merger transactions to compensate for the losses of compensation, power, and prestige that occur when they agree to sell their companies.
 These benefits might take the form of either increased financial wealth or attractive positions in the management team of the buyer.
 In addition, we expect that CEOs might be willing to compromise the interests of their own shareholders in pursuit of these benefits, possibly negotiating less favorable acquisition terms in those deals in which they personally fare well.